 It could have happened when He first came if they had accepted Him.
 Wouldn’t that have been incredible!
 That’s why Jesus preached the way that He did, saying “The kingdom of heaven is at hand;” because it was.

 Of course, He was talking about THE VISIBLE KINGDOM of David, the one they all longed to have restored to Israel.
 Sadly, that is now held in suspension, temporarily postponed.

 Visible vs. Invisible.

 Why is all this important?
-Because people are reading the synoptic gospels, Matthew, Mark and Luke, but also John, and applying things to themselves and to the Church which were meant only for the Jewish people, to prepare them for the setting up of that VISIBLE KINGDOM.
-Remember, the synoptic gospels were written from a Jewish perspective.
-That was their perspective: That GOD WOULD RESTORE THE VISIBLE, EARTHLY KINGDOM TO THEM AT LAST.
+Because people are reading the synoptic gospels, but also John, and applying things to themselves and to the Church which were meant only for the Jewish people, to prepare them for the setting up of that VISIBLE KINGDOM.
+Remember, the synoptic gospels were written from a more Jewish perspective.
+Well, that was their perspective: That GOD WOULD RESTORE THE VISIBLE, EARTHLY KINGDOM TO THEM AT LAST.

 Constitution Of The Kingdom.

 Let’s look at the facts He presented to them: